 Surgery is typically the last resort for treating pinched nerves, which are caused by an out-of-place spinal component.
 The appropriate type of surgery for you depends on which part of your spine is affected.
 When you’re investigating your options for spinal pinched nerve treatment, consider the outpatient procedures offered by Laser Spine Institute, which has helped more than 75,000 patients find relief from chronic neck or back pain.

-In most cases, conservative treatments such as completing physical therapy, taking medication or adhering to an exercise routine can manage the symptoms.
-If you’re one of the rare patients who hasn’t found relief through these methods within a few weeks or months, Laser Spine Institute’s minimally invasive spine surgeries might become an option.
+In most cases, conservative treatments such as completing physical therapy, taking pain medication or adhering to an exercise routine can manage your symptoms.
+However, if you’re one of the rare patients who hasn’t found relief through these methods within several weeks or months, it may be beneficial to reach out to Laser Spine Institute and receive a no-cost MRI review* to determine if you are a candidate for minimally invasive spine surgery.

 Discectomy and spinal fusion

-A discectomy is the process by which our surgeons remove part of a bulging or herniated disc.
+A discectomy is a process by which our surgeons remove part of a bulging or herniated disc.
 Sometimes, these discs pinch surrounding nerves, so taking a small piece of the disc out can put an end to the associated symptoms.
 In more severe cases that require the removal of the entire disc, the procedure is coupled with a minimally invasive stabilization surgery to grow two vertebrae together and close the gap left by the removed disc.

 At Laser Spine Institute our surgeons use a small muscle-sparing incision for these procedures in order to alleviate symptoms while resulting in a safer and effective alternative to traditional open spine surgery.^ To learn more about the procedures offered by Laser Spine Institute, contact us today.
 We are here to help guide you through your journey to wellness.